blueneogeo/xtend-async/README.md

   p3.then [ println('this will not get printed') ]

 In the above code, the mapping throws the error, but that error is passed down the chain up to where you listen for it.

+## Compact Syntax

+Most of the methods and extensions of streams and promises allow you to chain the methods.
+This allows for a more compact syntax.
+You can also write the above code like this:

+	0.promise
+		.map [1/it]
+		.map [it+1]
+		.error [ println('got error: ' + message) ]
+		.then [ println('this will not get printed') ]

 # COMBINING STREAMS AND PROMISES